lucee/lucee-docs/docs/04.guides/02.installing-lucee/02.windows/14.installing-lucee-with-xampp-apache2-and-mariadb-on-windows/page.md

 - Step 18: Make sure to set as comment any additional proxyPass directives that may conflict with the cfml proxyPass above.
 - Step 19: Try openeing `http://localhost`.
 You will see a Tomcat `403 Forbidden` Page.
 That means Apache2 webserver is connected correctly to AJP, but AJP isn't configured with the proper permission in Tomcat.
 The cause is that Tomcat comes with a "secretRequired" attribute by default.
 - Step 20: Make sure that your XAMPP comes with an Apache2 server that already supports secret for AJP.
-Accoring to their docs that is from 2.4.42 and later (see [mod_proxy_ajp.html documentation](https://httpd.apache.org/docs/2.4/mod/mod_proxy_ajp.html))
+According to their docs that is from 2.4.42 and later (see [mod_proxy_ajp.html documentation](https://httpd.apache.org/docs/2.4/mod/mod_proxy_ajp.html))
 You can find you installed Apache2 Version by reading `C:\xampp\readme_en.txt`.
 By time of writing of this setup guide, the Apache2 version bundled with XAMPP is Apache 2.4.53, so we will configure the secret in the following steps.
 - Step 21: Open the apache AJP config file at `C:\xampp\apache\conf\extra\httpd-ajp.conf` and add the secret (we will use the string `MySecretPassword` in this example) to your active proxyPass directive like so: